Abu1Osama/chaabiassignment/README.md

 3. Run the app locally with `npm start`.
 4. Access the app in your browser at `http://localhost:3000`.

-Contributions and feedback are welcome!
-Feel free to create pull requests or submit issues if you encounter any bugs or have suggestions for improvements.

-Technologies used:<strong>React, HTML, CSS.</strong>
+<strong>Backend API:</strong>
+The backend API for user registration and login is hosted at [https://userauthentication-oqxf.onrender.com](https://userauthentication-oqxf.onrender.com).
+It provides endpoints for user authentication.

+<strong>Swagger Documentation:</strong>
+The Swagger documentation for the backend API can be found at [https://userauthentication-oqxf.onrender.com/docs/](https://userauthentication-oqxf.onrender.com/docs/).
+It provides detailed information about the available endpoints, request/response schemas, and API usage.

+<strong>Technologies Used:</strong>
+- React
+- HTML
+- CSS

+<strong>Deployed Website:</strong>
-<strong>Visit the deployed website:</strong> [https://typing-world-abu1osama.vercel.app/](https://typing-world-abu1osama.vercel.app/)
+Visit the deployed website: [https://typing-world-abu1osama.vercel.app/](https://typing-world-abu1osama.vercel.app/)

-<strong>Start improving your typing skills today with Typing World!</strong>
+<strong>Screenshots:</strong>

-- <strong>Homepage</strong>
+- Homepage
 ![Homepage](src/Assest/red1.png)

-- <strong>Registration Page</strong>
+- Registration Page
 ![Registration Page](src/Assest/Red3.png)

-- <strong>Typing Page</strong>
+- Typing Page
 ![Typing Page](src/Assest/Red2.png)

-- <strong>Result Page</strong>
+- Result Page
 ![Result Page](src/Assest/typing5.png)

+<strong>Contributing:</strong>
+Contributions and feedback are welcome!
+If you encounter any bugs or have suggestions for improvements, please feel free to create pull requests or submit issues.

+Start improving your typing skills today with Typing World!